1981 Montreal Expos season

 The 1981 Montreal Expos season was the 13th season in franchise history.
-They made it to the postseason for the first time in franchise history (the franchise's next appearance in the playoffs was in 2012, as the Washington Nationals).
-Their playoff run ended in the National League Championship Series against the Los Angeles Dodgers, with Rick Monday hitting a ninth-inning solo home run in game 5, subsequently referred to as "Blue Monday" by Expos fans.
+They made it to the postseason for the first time in franchise history.
+Their playoff run ended in the NLCS against the Los Angeles Dodgers, with Rick Monday hitting a ninth-inning solo home run in game 5, subsequently referred to as "Blue Monday" by Expos fans.
 This was the closest the Expos ever got to a World Series appearance while in Montreal.
+This was also their last time winning a playoff series until 2019, which they won the Wild Card game.
 The season was separated into two halves due to the 1981 Major League Baseball strike.

+This would be the first and only time the team made the postseason as the Montreal Expos.
+The next time the franchise would reach the playoffs was in the 2012 season, after relocating to Washington, D.C., and becoming the Washington Nationals.
+The 30-year postseason drought set a Major League Baseball record for the longest in MLB history.